thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ### Limitations

-Each region will return a `percent` value.
+Each region will return a `percent` field.
 This value represents the relative realtime marginal emissions intensity for the _past month_.

-If you require Marginal Operating Emissions Rate (MOER) data, this is available for free when querying the `CAISO_NORTH` region but will require a _WattTime Pro subscription_ for other regions.
+If you require Marginal Operating Emissions Rate (MOER) data, this is available for free when querying the `CAISO_NORTH` region but will require a [_WattTime Pro subscription_](https://www.watttime.org/get-the-data/data-plans/) for other regions.

 ***